theonej/theonej.github.io/_posts/2018-12-25-functional-why.md

 title: What is the business case for adopting functional programming?
 ---

-# Why functional programming (FP for the context of this post)?
+# What is the business case for adopting functional programming?

 This is not going to be another post about what FP is, and why it has comparitive advantages over some other styles.